tacodevs/taskcollect/README.md

 ## Contribute

 Issues can be reported on the Codeberg issue tracker.
 You can ask detailed questions (including those that might reveal school-specific information) on the public mailing list (the archives are private to ensure school privacy).
-For discussion regarding TaskCollect development, a Matrix room is also available.
+For discussion regarding TaskCollect development, an IRC channel is also available.

 The links to these mediums are provided below:

   * Codeberg issue tracker (https://codeberg.org/kvo/taskcollect/issues)
   * Public mailing list (~kvo/taskcollect@lists.sr.ht)
-  * Matrix (#taskcollect:matrix.org)
+  * IRC (#taskcollect on irc.libera.chat)

 It should be noted that the issue tracker is for issues and feature requests *only*, and neither the public mailing list nor the Matrix room are places for general discourse.
 The purpose of the Matrix room is **only for technical discussion** about the development of TaskCollect. **All general queries should be sent to the mailing list.** Questions about technical matters are also welcome on the mailing list, but general enquiries are not welcome in the Matrix room.